niaid/viral_metagenomics_training_May2022/README.md

 - `-i test.fa`: specify name and path to input file
 - `-w vs2-pass1`: specify name and path to output directory
 - `--keep-original-seq`: partial viral sequences are not trimmed from the whole contig.
 Instead we will use CheckV to remove cellular sequence and identify proviruses.
+- `--include-groups dsDNAphage,ssDNA`: specify which classifiers to use.
+It is recommended to only specify the groups of your particular interest, if possible, to avoid false positives.
+- `min-length 1000`: remove sequences shorter than 1000 bp
 - `--min-score 0.5`: VirSorter2 suggests that a score above 0.9 is strong evidence that the sequence is viral.
-However, we will be using a low cutoff to capture more sequences of putative viral origin and use checkV to collect additional information.
+However, we will be using a low cutoff to capture more sequences of putative viral origin and use CheckV to collect additional information.
+- `-j 8`: maximum number of jobs to allow in parallel
+- `all`: run all three steps.
+Alternatively, one could run just the `classify` step if the previous steps had already been run, and one wished to adjust filtering options.

 This produces several output files in vs2-pass1 directory:
 - final-viral-score.tsv: contig information and scores
+View with: `column -t vs2-pass1/final-viral-score.tsv`

   > This table can be used for further screening of results.
 It includes the following columns:
   >   - sequence name